Sipho-Koza/Space44CodeChallenge/README.md

 Pods used: Kingfisher ~ for retrieving images and store them
          : NVActivityIndicatorView ~ for loading indicator when making a service call

+So when wanting to run the app, please do pod install / pod update if you have pods install in your pc already.